 - Time-tracking software: Allow employees to keep track of the hours they work and ensure they’re working during business hours with tools like Harvest.

-- CRM software and help desk integrations: Integrate with customer relationship management systems like Zoho (when using RingCentral Video as part of RingCentral Office) and Zendesk to streamline the way you run your business.
+- CRM software and help desk integrations: Integrate with customer relationship management systems like Zoho (when using RingCentral Video as part of RingCentral MVP) and Zendesk to streamline the way you run your business.

 - Task and project management: Despite having its own task management functionality, RingCentral Video offers integrations with commonly used tools like Asana and Trello.